tejpochiraju/tejpochiraju.github.io/content/blog/layered-architecture-frappe.md

     Frappe-. hooks .->CustomApp;
 {% end %}

 Now, I realise that most frameworks have event hooks but few have it for the number of events that Frappe does.
 Event hooks allow for some pretty great customisability.
-Especially, when paired with overrides for DocType classes and Form scripts.
+Especially when paired with overrides for DocType classes and Form scripts.

 > We use overrides for classes and scripts very sparingly because it's easy to lose track of where some custom behaviour is coming from.
 Instead, we abstract some of these use cases into separate DocTypes, e.g. a `User Profile` linked to each `User`.